 What is a DNS Cache?

-A DNS cache is a temporary database maintained by an operating system or DNS resolver that stores DNS query results.
-The primary purpose of caching is to reduce latency and network traffic by avoiding repeated DNS lookups for the same domain within a short period.
+A DNS cache is basically a temporary storage system-either on your operating system or on a DNS resolver-that keeps DNS query results.
+The whole point is to cut down on delays and network traffic by not having to look up the same domain over and over again in a short period of time.

 Why Flush the DNS Cache?